Rodez, Aveyron: tourism & sightseeing

 While you are driving around Rodez area you will come across Peyrusse le Roc to the west of the region.
 The 'modern' Peyrusse-le-Roc is a normal small village, but below the village and set into the cliffs is another, much older, village.
 Since its 'discovery' in the 1970's volunteers have enthusiastically cleared paths and removed debris to the abandoned village, and you can now descend by path passed various rediscovered buildings - including a synagogue and a belfry.
 Very interesting.

-Map of Rodez and places to visit
+Map of Rodez and places nearby

 Visit near Rodez with France This Way reviews